TomaszWoloszyn983/mood-design-gift-shop/TESTING.md

 ### Add Product

-A function available only for user registered as admin.
+This function available only for user registered as admin.

 Steps:
 * Go to the Shop Page